WeAllJS/wealljs.github.io/_pages/rfc-pairing.md

 review is complete.

 ## Live Pairing
 Live pairing involves two or more people on a call, looking at the same code.
-Feel free to put out calls for live pairing in the channel.
+Feel free to make requests for live pairing in the channel.
 You can be someone looking to pair on someone else's work, or someone looking to pair on your own work.
 We ask that, when searching for live pairing, that you please be open to working with people of all skill levels.
 Additionally, we require that you respect all We All JS rules while pairing with other members of the Slack.